-Russia mourns victims of Moscow concert hall attack, toll likely to rise
+Russia mourns Moscow concert hall attack victims as death toll rises to 137

 “I express my deep, sincere condolences to all those who lost their loved ones,” Putin said in an address to the nation on Saturday, his first public comments on the attack.
 “The whole country and our entire people are grieving with you.”

-ISIL (ISIS) armed group claimed responsibility for Friday’s attack, but Putin has not publicly mentioned the group in connection with the attackers, whom he said had been trying to escape to Ukraine.
+The ISIL (ISIS) armed group claimed responsibility for Friday’s attack, but Putin has not publicly mentioned the group in connection with the attackers, whom he said had been trying to escape to Ukraine.
 He asserted that some on “the Ukrainian side” had prepared to spirit them across the border.

 Ukraine has repeatedly denied any role in the attack, which Putin also blamed on “international terrorism”.